 3.2 Comparison of down-core diagenetic trends in racemisation between unbleached and bleached Nps

 Samples of Nps were taken for analysis by IEC and RP-HPLC at regular intervals down the cores to enable a more detailed investigation of any amino acid trends and to compare the behaviour of the whole-protein and intra-crystalline fractions for this class of biomineral.
+A full list of intervals sampled can be found in the supplementary information.

 3.2.1.
-Trends in composition
+Trends in concentration and composition

-There is significant variability in composition of amino acids for both unbleached and bleached samples through the cores
+There is substantial variability in both the [THAA] and composition of amino acids for both unbleached and bleached samples through the cores (Fig. 6, Fig. 7).
+In general, the concentration of bleached samples is slightly lower than concentration of unbleached samples (Fig. 6), indicating that the majority of protein in naturally-aged Nps is in the intra-crystalline fraction.
+With the exception of a few relatively young samples having higher than average [THAA], the concentration of amino acids appears to be relatively stable over the timescale represented by this core.